V-Pranathi/Advanced_Physical_Design/README.md

 ![image](https://github.com/V-Pranathi/Advanced_Physical_Design/assets/140998763/a4e3ac38-8e9e-4703-9a39-7e1c6cc79ffb)

-* Once the command is given, power distribution netwrok is generated.
+* Once the command is given, power distribution netwotk is generated.
 * The power distribution network has to take the design_cts.def as the input def file.
 * Power rings,strapes and rails are created by PDN.
 * From VDD and VSS pads, power is drawn to power rings.